|Nutritional Guidelines (per serving)|

 - 1 tablespoons minced fresh chives

-- Cut cauliflower into (roughly) same-sized pieces, about ½ inch to 1 inch thick, depending on diameter.
+Cut cauliflower into (roughly) same-sized pieces, about 1/2 inch to 1 inch thick depending on diameter.
 Don't worry about precision—the soup is going to be puréed anyway.
-We just want the pieces to be of uniform size so that they cook evenly.
+You just want the pieces to be of uniform size so that they cook evenly.
 Reserve about a cup of smaller florets.

-- Return puréed soup to pot and bring to a simmer again, adding more broth or stock to adjust the thickness if necessary.
-Add the hot cream, season to taste with Kosher salt and white pepper.
+Return puréed soup to the pot and bring to a simmer again, adding more broth or stock to adjust the thickness if necessary.
+Add the hot cream and season to taste with Kosher salt and white pepper.

 Portion the soup into individual bowls, garnish each bowl with some of the reserved cauliflower and fresh chives and serve right away.

 Use Caution When Blending Hot Ingredients